Anything Goes: Act II

+Current version (1987, with minor changes in 2011)

 Act I

 Young Wall Street broker Billy Crocker helps his boss Elisha J. Whitney prepare for his trip to London.
-Eli tells Billy the next morning he's to make a huge sale of a sinking asset.
+Eli tells Billy the next morning he is to make a huge sale of a sinking asset.
 Billy then runs into his friend; evangelist turned night club singer Reno Sweeney who is leaving on the same ship to London.
-Reno tries to convince Billy to join her, but he refuses and she laments her unrequited love for him (“I Get A Kick Out Of You”).
-Billy then reveals to Reno he's fallen in love with someone else and she berates him, believing he led her on before sadly reaffirming her feelings for him after he leaves (“I Get A Kick Out Of You - Reprise”).
+Reno tries to convince Billy to join her, but he refuses and she laments her unrequited love for him ("I Get A Kick Out Of You").
+Billy then reveals to Reno he has fallen in love with someone else and she berates him, believing he led her on before sadly reaffirming her feelings for him after he leaves ("I Get A Kick Out Of You - Reprise").

-The next morning the crew of the SS American prepare to set sail (“There's No Cure Like Travel”) as Reno and the other passengers board.
-Amongst them is debutante Hope Harcourt, joined by her wealthy English fiancé Lord Evelyn Oakleigh and her mother Evangeline, the subject of Eli's infatuation who has set her daughter up to be married in order to solve their family's recent financial struggles.
-Billy comes aboard to give Eli his passport and spots Hope, the woman he loves.
-Upon hearing that she's to be wed, he stays on the ship in order to pursue her.
-Also sneaking on to the American is Public Enemy #13 Moonface Martin who's disguised as a priest.
-He's joined by Erma, the promiscuous girlfriend of Public Enemy #1 Snake Eyes Johnson, who is nowhere to be found.
-Billy inadvertently helps Moonface evade the FBI, who returns the favor by giving Billy Snake Eyes’ ticket as the ship leaves the dock (“Bon Voyage”).
+The next morning the crew of the SS American prepare to set sail ("There's No Cure Like Travel") as Reno and the other passengers board.
+Among them is debutante Hope Harcourt, the subject of Billy's infatuation.
+She is joined by her wealthy English fiancé Lord Evelyn Oakleigh and her mother Evangeline, who has set her daughter up to be married in order to solve their family's recent financial struggles.
+Billy comes aboard to give Eli his passport and spots Hope.
+Upon hearing that she is to be wed, he stays on the ship in order to pursue her.
+Also sneaking on to the American is Public Enemy No. 13 Moonface Martin, who is disguised as a priest.
+He is joined by Erma, the promiscuous girlfriend of Public Enemy #1 Snake Eyes Johnson, who is nowhere to be found.
+Billy inadvertently helps Moonface evade the FBI.
+Moonface returns the favor by giving Billy Snake Eyes' ticket as the ship leaves the dock ("Bon Voyage").

 Later that night, Billy bumps into an apologetic Reno who encourages him to go after his real love.
-When Billy starts to express insecurities about being with Hope, Reno builds up his confidence while playfully putting herself down, and he returns the favor (“You're The Top”).
-Billy then scares off a seasick Evelyn so he can court Hope away from him (“So Easy To Love”).
+When Billy starts to express insecurities about being with Hope, Reno builds up his confidence while playfully putting herself down, and he returns the favor ("You're The Top").
+Billy then scares off a seasick Evelyn so he can court Hope away from him ("So Easy To Love").
 Though she returns Billy's feeling, Hope insists on maintaining her duty and marrying Evelyn.
-Once alone though, she repeats his romantic words (“So Easy To Love - Reprise”).
+Once alone though, she repeats his romantic words ("So Easy To Love - Reprise").